The Commonplace

 0.05

 Technology alone is insufficient; successful ISP requires cross-functional collaboration and continuous process improvement to realize gains from digital integration.
-Organizational Efficiency mixed medium realization of performance gains from digital integration (decision quality, responsiveness)
+Organizational Efficiency mixed realization of performance gains from digital integration (decision quality, responsiveness)

 n=5